Living together at a big university in a small town creates strong community bonds.

-Three residence halls—McEachern, Orton, and Rogers—are set aside for students who are at least 19 years of age.
+McEachern, Orton, and Rogers residence halls are set aside for students who are at least 19 years of age.
 They give you the benefits of dormitory living with a bit more quiet and privacy than the all-ages halls.

 If you are 20+ years of age or married (or if you have met the freshman live-in requirement), you can choose to live in a campus apartment.

-The University offers nine apartment complexes: four for unmarried students, and five for married students and families.
+The University offers 9 apartment complexes: 4 for unmarried students, and 5 for married students and families.

 Campus apartments have their own advantages.
 You still live in a student community, but you do not share a building with hundreds of other people.
 You have more independence and privacy.
 You have a full kitchen, so you can cook your own meals.

 Apartments are not as close to the center of campus, but are still within easy walking distance (or a quick bus ride).

 And the University is probably the best landlord you will ever have.